Hangzhou Wahaha Group: Products and distribution

 Wahaha branded products include milk drinks (19%), soft drinks, bottled water (43%), bottled tea (19%), fruit juice (13%), porridges and its flagship yoghurt beverages (7%).

 Its largest facility is located in Hangzhou's Xiasha Economic and Technological Development Zone, where one-third of the company's production occurs.

 Wahaha dealers help them with management and marketing and advertises nationally.
 The company has 35 provincial sales offices, 2,500 sales team employees, Its distribution is truly nationwide.
 Wahaha is one of 3 brands which has few distribution gaps in rural China, with more than 2 million sales outlets across the country.
 Distributors are responsible for capital, storage, and delivery.
 The company maintains two grades of distributors: more than 1,500 first-level dealers that need to meet distribution targets and manage large networks and capital; and 12,000 second-level dealers that deal at smaller levels.
 Distributors' franchise areas are strictly delimited to ensure no poaching between areas, and are guaranteed by forfeitable deposits lodged with Wahaha.

 The distribution has given "Future Cola" a close third in national market share through its domination of rural China, its tertiary and secondary cities.
-According to PRC government statistics, Coca-Cola held a 24 percent market share in 2003, whilst Future Cola's market share is 70% of that of Pepsi.
+According to PRC government statistics, Coca-Cola held a 24 percent market share in 2003.

-Its products are also available in major Chinatowns.
+Its products are distributed in major Chinatowns.

 Ownership structure

 Holding company

 The Hangzhou Wahah Group Co.
-Ltd. is 29.4% owned Zong, 26.4% by the employees and management as represented by Zhejiang Wahaha Industries Joint-stock Co. ("ZHI") (浙江娃哈哈实业股份有限公司), and 46% by Shangcheng District Government.
+Ltd. was 29.4% owned by Zong, 24.6% by the employees and management as represented by Zhejiang Wahaha Industries Joint-stock Co. ("ZHI") (浙江娃哈哈实业股份有限公司), and 46% by Shangcheng District Government.
 Zong's shares are controlled by British Virgin Islands registered Ever Maple Trading Ltd. (恒枫) through Hangzhou Hongsheng Beverage Co Ltd (杭州娃哈哈广盛投资公司).
 Ever Maple's legal representative is Zong's daughter Zong Fuli.

 Other "Wahaha companies"

-Whilst the group has many subsidiaries, both local and foreign registered, there are also a number of entities which are essentially private companies owned or controlled by Zong.
+Whilst the group has many subsidiaries, both local and foreign registered, there are also a number of entities which were essentially private companies owned or controlled by Zong.
 These companies are the subject of the dispute with the foreign partner.
 At the end of 2006, total non-joint venture companies reportedly had equity of ¥5.6 billion and profits of ¥1.04 billion.
 In December, Zong had agreed to sell these to Danone for ¥4 billion.

 The Hangzhou Wahaha Guangsheng Investment Co. (杭州娃哈哈广盛投资有限公司) ("GUANGSHENG") established in 2003 with registered capital of ¥50 million, is a key non-JV entity.
 Its shares were held by Zong and the union in a ratio of 60:40.
 Its capital was later increased to ¥80 million.
 The following companies, inter alia, were its subsidiaries or associates, with holdings ranging from 39 to 60 percent: